ナム

 No more rubble to protect her either.
 She stumbled to her feet and ran, away from where she’d last seen the demon’s legs.

 “Second source of movement detected!” called out the voice of a young girl, high-pitched but monotone.
 “Get down!
-Releasing second circle weapons!”
+Explosive weapons deployed!”

 Whatever gods claimed Moss Bay were having fun with her, Katherine thought.
 But when someone with an automatic told you to get down, you got down.
 She threw herself against the cracked floor, and felt something fast and heavy rip through the air behind her.

-An explosion rocked the house, drummed her bones, and left her deaf for a few – uncomfortably long – moments.
+An explosion rocked the house, tossed her into the floor, and left her deaf for a few – uncomfortably long – moments.

 Whoever this was, she’d fired a rocket at the demon.